optimagic-dev/optimagic/docs/source/how_to/how_to_scaling.md

 use the `"start_values"` method with a `"clipping_value"` of 0.1.
 This is the default method because it can be used for all optimization problems and has low computational cost.
-We strongly recommend you read the above guidelines and choose the method that is most suitable for your problem.
+We strongly recommend you read the above guidelines and choose the method that is most suitable for your problom.